-The Community Preservation Act (CPA) is а Massachusetts state law (M.G.L.
+The Community Preservation Act (CPA) is a Massachusetts state law (M.G.L.
 Chapter 44B) passed in 2000.
-It enables adopting communities to raise funds and establish a local dedicated fund for the purpose of undertaking open space, historic preservation, outdoor recreation and community housing projects.
+It enables adopting communities to raise funds and establish a local dedicated pool of funds for the purpose of undertaking open space, historic preservation, outdoor recreation and community housing projects.

 CPA is financed by a voter-approved property tax surcharge along with matching funds from the statewide CPA Trust Fund.
-The CPA Trust Fund provides annual matching funds, distributed according to a formula that and resources 1,000+ appropriations for ranges from 5% to 100% of what is raised locally.
+The CPA Trust Fund provides annual matching funds, distributed according to a formula that ranges from 5% to 100% of what is raised locally.
 Recording fees at the State's Registries of Deeds fund the CPA Trust Fund, along with any additionally authorized funding sources, such as funds from the State's budget surplus.

-According to the Community Preservation Coalition (www.communitypreservation.org), 155 communities (44% of the state) have adopted the CPA and over \$1.2 billion has been raised for community preservation funding statewide.
+According to the Community Preservation Coalition (www.communitypreservation.org), 158 communities (45% of the state) have adopted the CPA and close to \$1.4 billion has been raised for community preservation funding statewide.